fettesps/WanhaoDuplicator4S-Cura/README.md

 It's also worth noting that I've pretty much retired this printer as of 2023.
 So I would not expect any more updates on this repo.
 If you are interested in keeping it alive, feel free to fork it and create a pull request if you make any enhancements!

+As of July 2024 I no longer have a Wanhoa Duplicator 4S as I have passed it along to someone else, so I would not expect any more updates to this repo.
+Feel free to fork it if you have anything to contribute!

 ## References
 https://reprap.org/wiki/G-code